 I recommend using plum or Roma tomatoes.
 I’ve also tested this with “on the vine” tomatoes and that worked well, too, although I did prefer Roma.
 I haven’t tested this with cherry tomatoes or slicing tomatoes so if you give it a try, let me know how it works in the comments!

 Tomato Jam is a little different than most fruit preserves, as it will need to be eaten in about ~2 weeks.
 Since it’s not truly being preserved, it doesn’t have a long shelf life.
 You’ll need to store it in an air-tight container in the refrigerator.
 I do not recommend freezing.

 What Does Tomato Jam Taste Like?

 It’s more of a savory jam.
 Since tomatoes are high in pectin it doesn’t require a lot of sugar.
-It’s less sweet and more of a savory spread, which is why it’s delicious on burgers, breakfast sandwiches, eggs, and toast!
+It’s less sweet than something like apricot jam and more of a savory spread, which is why it’s delicious on burgers, breakfast sandwiches, eggs, and toast!
 I love adding it to a grilled cheese with mozzarella and cheddar.

 Pulse the tomatoes, brown sugar, shallot, lemon juice, ginger, cumin and salt in food processor until coarsely ground, about 8 pulses.

 Transfer mixture to a large nonstick skillet and bring to boil over medium heat.
 Reduce heat to medium-low and simmer, stirring occasionally, until mixture is reduced and thickened, about 20 to 25 minutes.
 Transfer tomato jam to a jar and let cool.

 This delicious tomato jam is a great way to transform summer tomatoes into a tasty spread!
 It’s incredible on a burger, toast, eggs, bagels, and more!